MusikAnimal/pageviews/CONTRIBUTING.md

 (Pageviews, Langviews, Topviews, Siteviews, Massviews, Redirect Views, Userviews, and Mediaviews).
 Each app has a dedicated subdirectory within `javascripts`, `stylesheets` and `views`.
 The main development asset files share the same name as the app (e.g. `pageviews.js` for the main JavaScript file for Pageviews).
-After compilation each app has it's own `application.js` and `application.css` in the public_html directory.
+After compilation each app has its own `application.js` and `application.css` in the public_html directory.
 PHP partials and Sass imports are prepended with underscores (e.g. `_footer.php`, `_mixins.scss`).

 There are symlinks all throughout the public_html directory.
 These are to ensure you can use the native